camlab-bioml/rakaia/BUILDING.md

 source build.sh rakaia_onedir.spec
 ```

+Building with `onedir` for both macOS and Windows appears to make initialization
+faster (noticeable faster on macOS), while the performance is comparable
+to a single file on Linux.

 ### Building on Windows

 A few additional considerations need to be made when building on Windows: